A woman in the foreground is silently crying while a doctor shrugs without emotion in the background.

 Patient vs Doctor: With Endometriosis, Who's Really The Expert?

-When it comes to experts of chronic illness or conditions, a common debate is who is the true expert— those living with the disease, or those diagnosing and treating those with the disease?
+When it comes to experts on chronic illness or conditions, a common debate is who is the true expert—those living with the disease, or those diagnosing and treating it?

 A 2020 study published in the Journal of Endometriosis and Pelvic Pain Disorders showed some interesting results.
-The study not only explored the perceptions and awareness of US doctors regarding endometriosis, it also explored the experiences of US women living with endometriosis.1
+The study not only explored the perceptions and awareness of U.S. doctors regarding endometriosis, but it also explored the experiences of U.S. women living with the condition.1

 The study showed that only 11 percent of the 53 doctors who took the surveys recognized that endometriosis impacts 1 in 10 women.
 That means only 6 out of 53 got this right.1

-The study takes a deeper dive into why this may be the case and explored the doctor’s perspective on endometriosis.
-Doctors may have limited training on endometriosis and women can present with complex symptoms.
-Doctors may also see endometriosis as a sort of last-resort diagnosis; Some only diagnose it if another health condition is ruled out, and only if endometriosis is confirmed by surgery.
+The study takes a deeper dive into why this may be the case and explores the doctors' perspectives on endometriosis.
+Doctors may have limited training on endometriosis, and women can present with complex symptoms.
+Doctors may also see endometriosis as a sort of last-resort diagnosis; some only diagnose it if another health condition is ruled out, and only if endometriosis is confirmed by surgery.1

-This lack of knowledge leaves women living with endometriosis with delayed treatments and diagnoses.
-This makes increasing the pain, isolation, fatigue, and frustration common to those with endometriosis.
+This lack of knowledge leaves people living with endometriosis with delayed treatments and diagnoses.
+This results in increasing the pain, isolation, fatigue, and frustration common to those with endometriosis.

 Twelve women completed the interview in the study.
 The results revealed various themes among those with endometriosis, including: